rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 Task st = source.ExecuteAsync();
 Task dt = dest.Completion();

-// data is acessable in dest.Data
+// data is accessible in dest.Data
 ```

 When starting the data flow asynchronous, you should wait until the tasks complete.
 The source task will complete when